marshreddy/docs/tapi/default.md

 More information can be found [here](https://en.wikipedia.org/wiki/ISO_8601).

 Acceptable DateTime input values are limited to between 1 day in the past and 6 days in the future.
 This allows the user to query on any day of the week, but it should be remembered that public holidays, schedule changes and daylight savings time changes might mean that results for the same day might differ from week to week.
-Supplying a DateTime that exceeds this limitation will result in a 400 Bad Request response.
+Supplying a DateTime that exceeds this limitation will result in a **400 Bad Request** [status code](#http-status-codes) response.
 In the case of a default that falls outside this limitation, the default will use the limitation value.

 **Note:** ISO 8601 dates are timezone-agnostic and so are communicated in UTC (Coordinated Universal Time).